 Skip Navigation

-Computer Science and Informatics – Graduate Teaching Assistant PhD Studentship
+Computer Science and Informatics – Graduate Teaching Assistant (GTA) PhD Studentship

-Research in the Department of Computer Science is organised around several broad themes promoted and supported by the Department’s Centre for Data and Complex Systems as well as its Visual Computing Lab.
-While the majority of the work falls under the data analytics and visualisation themes, other contributions focus on disruptive technologies and infrastructure.
+Research in the Department of Computer Science is organised around several broad themes promoted and supported by the Department’s Centres for Data and Complex Systems and Intelligent Visual Computing.
+While the majority of the work falls under the data analytics and computer vision and visualisation themes, other contributions focus on disruptive technologies and infrastructure.
 Research in the areas of robotics, visual computing, virtual and augmented reality, all are supported by our state-of-the-art, high-end research facilities.
 Our close links with local, national and international organisations allow us to work on real word challenges.
-We are committed to interdisciplinary work which is achieved by being part of an interdisciplinary research centre for Data Science and also working with three research institutes in the University.
+We are committed to interdisciplinary work which is achieved by being part of an interdisciplinary research centre for Data Science and also working with two research institutes in the University.
 We have been successful in attracting funding from major national and international funding bodies.
 We have a well-established, growing postgraduate and postdoctoral research community supported by in house and external training and personal development opportunities.

-The University particularly welcomes applications for studentships in the project areas outlined below with additional research information on the research area webpages.
+The University particularly welcomes applications for studentships in the project areas outlined below with additional research information on the research area web pages.
 All PGRs will be supported by a supervisory team with appropriate expertise.
-Also, see the University’s research repository for further information on the research outputs of each member of staff.
+Also, see the University’s research repository research repository for further information on the research outputs of each member of staff.

-Please direct all enquiries about proposed projects on topics related to Computer Science and Informatics Professor Ella Pereira, Graduate School Research Degree contact for Computer Science and Informatics by emailing [email protected] stating the specific research theme/s of interest from the research themes list.
+In the first instance please direct all enquiries about proposed projects on topics related to Computer Science and Informatics to the Graduate School ([email protected]) with Professor Ella Pereira, Graduate School Research Degree Coordinator for computer science and informatics, cc’d ([email protected]).

 Research themes